OpenNebula/docs/source/deployment/sunstone_setup/suns_views.rst

 Persistent Labels
 ================================================================================
-You can also create persistent labels, these types of labels will not be deleted even though they have no associated resources.
+You can also create persistent labels, these types of labels will not be deleted even when they have no associated resources.
 To define the persistent tags we have 2 options, definining them as system tags, including them in the file ``/etc/one/sunstone-views.yaml`` or adding them to the user's template, this second form can be done through the CLI or through the sunstone interface, doing Click on padlock already created tags.

 |labels_persis|